As you reflect on our accomplishments, please consider supporting our $30 for 30 campaign. Here’s to our fourth decade!

 In January, U.S. Court of Appeals for the Fourth Circuit issued an opinion affirming that Fola Coal operations contaminated water in Stillhouse Branch with pollutants.
 The opinion upheld an earlier U.S. District Court decision, flatly rejecting efforts by the state of West Virginia to deny that high conductivity mining pollution harms stream life.

-In February, Federal Judge Robert C. Chambers ruled that the West Virginia Department of Environmental Protection and the U.S. Environmental Protection Agency have failed to comply with Clean Water Act Language requiring remediation for streams that don’t meet water quality standards.
+In February, Federal US District Judge Robert C. Chambers ruled that the West Virginia Department of Environmental Protection and the U.S. Environmental Protection Agency have failed to comply with Clean Water Act Language requiring remediation for streams that don’t meet water quality standards.

 In April, OVEC organized a sister rally and march to the People’s Climate Movement with speakers ranging from Marshall University (MU) science professors to representatives from the MU Native American Student Organization, Climate Change Project, Citizen’s Climate Lobby and more.
 Approximately 150 people attended the march in Huntington.
 The focus was on how the proposed widespread development of deep shale oil and gas puts our region at ground zero for climate change.